Populations at risk

 responses to political

-conflict and crisis
+conflict or crisis

 1st